Insurance Do’s and Don’ts in Spain

 House Insurance and Contents

 Don’t underestimate your home contents insurance to save a few euros on your policy.
-If you have to make a claim and the insurance company decides that you’d only insured for half the contents actual worth, then you’d only be entitled to half of your claim.
+If you have to make a claim and the insurance company decides that you’d only insured half the actual value of the contents, then you’d only be entitled to half of your claim.

 If you have an empty property on the market, reduce your contents insurance to what’s actually needed.
 Most companies have a minimum threshold for contents insurance cover (which may be above your actual requirement).

 If you’ve rented out your property, let the tenants know they’ll be responsible for insuring their own contents.

 The cost of pet insurance can be worthwhile given the potential cost of vet’s fees, but remember to check out the small print.
 For example, if you forget to vaccinate your pet it could invalidate your policy.

 Pets will normally need a microchip fitted and you won’t be covered if your pet takes part in sporting or hunting activities.

 In Spain most of the major insurance companies offer policies for pets, so check out Mapfre, Santalucía or Ocaso.
 Additionally there’s a dedicated website called SegurVet.
 Anybody who’s brought their pet from abroad should make sure to mention it to the insurance company.

 If you travel more than once a year, annual travel insurance policy (also available in periods of 3 months) tend to work out more economical than buying each time you travel.